ESA-APEx/apex_documentation/instantiation/index.md

 facilitating a wide range of user tasks, including development, hosting, execution, and exploratory analysis of EO applications.

-At the core of the APEx Project Tools is the ability to manage and deliver these environments effectively.
+At the core of the APEx Project Environments is the ability to manage and deliver these environments effectively.
 Project-wide community-oriented tools, such as the portal, catalogue, documentation portal, and user forum, are managed directly by Kubernetes and typically instantiated once per project.
 Conversely, single-user-specific workspaces allow the instantiation of tools by a single user at any time.
 These tools, including the User Workspace, Interactive Development